harrytruman/network-config/group_vars/README.md

 # Inventory, Group, and Host Variables

 Ansible's inventory variables are grouped into two classes of internal categories: `groupvars` and `hostvars`.
 The differences are exactly what you would expect, too.
-Any info/data that applies to multiple hosts will be contained in `groupvars`, versus per-host info in `hostvars`.
+Any high-level info/data that applies to multiple hosts will be contained in `groupvars`, versus per-host details in `hostvars`.

 Ideally, `groupvars` will be obtained from your CMDB.
-But regardless of whether that data is built automatically or manually, our `groupvars` structure will match 1:1 with our inventory classifications.
+But regardless of whether that data is built automatically or manually, your `groupvars` structure should match 1:1 with our inventory classifications.

-I usually set my groups based on the `ansible_network_os` so that I can dynamically interact with the data I need:
+For instance, I usually set my top-level groups based on the `ansible_network_os`, so that I can dynamically interact with the data I need:

 ```
 group_vars